austinhuang0131/joinmatrix/servers.md

 ---

+This list was originally located at [AustinHuang.me](https://austinhuang.me/matrix-homeservers.html).

 This list is featured in [This Week in Matrix](https://matrix.org/blog/2021/11/19/this-week-in-matrix-2021-11-19/) on November 19, 2021.
-This list is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), though notification is preferred.